 To compress / decompress save files, commands ZIPSAVE and UNZIPSAVE can use - upon user choice - one of the following tools:

-- ZIPSAVE to save libraries, library objects ot IFS objects and compress the save file into a standard ".zip" file
+- ZIPSAVE - Saves libraries, library objects or IFS objects to an uncompressed save file, then compresses the save file into a standard ".zip" stream file

-- UNZIPSAVE to decompress (unzip) a ".zipped" save file and optionally to restore objects from that save file
+- UNZIPSAVE - Decompresses (unzips) a ".zip" save file and optionally restores objects from that save file

-- DSPZIPSAVE to display the table of contents of a zipped stream file.
+- DSPZIPSAVE - Display the table of contents of a ".zip" stream file.